rykieguo1771/GridSE-RAM/README.md

+## WARNING!!

 This is not ready for commercial use and is full of security vulnerabilities like hash key storage and so on.
 Re-implement it before use!!
 This experiment is simulated and is totally in a RAM environment.